Stripped deck: History

 The British and the Scandinavians are the most resistant to shortened packs, having maintained the 52-card format since receiving them in the 15th century.
 The British have also propagated that pack size through whist, the most popular card game of the 19th century.
 In the 20th century, this has been followed by contract bridge, gin rummy, canasta, and poker which all require that deck size.
 The British prefer games involving four players as opposed to the continental three-player games which use smaller packs.

 Asian countries also created stripped decks using their traditional playing cards.
 In contrast to the Western practice of removing ranks, Asians remove suits.
 During the Qing dynasty, the Chinese money-suited cards dropped one suit as rummy-type games became more popular.
 In India, the gambling game of Naqsha overtook the Ganjifa trick-taking game and many decks were made with only half of the traditional suits.

 The opposite of a stripped deck is an expanded deck.
 Many commercial attempts have tried and failed to increase the standard deck above 52 cards.
 The most successful addition to the standard deck is the Joker which first appeared during the American Civil War as a Euchre trump card.
 The Joker has since been adopted as a wild card in a few other standard playing card games with different values and quantities depending on which game is being played.
 500 is a Euchre offshoot invented by the United States Playing Card Company (USPCC) during the early 20th century.
 To play the six-handed version, USPCC created a deck with ranks 11, 12, and 13.
 500 decks are now produced by other manufacturers and are sold primarily in English-speaking countries where the game is played.
-A much older expanded deck is tarot, invented in 15th-century Italy, with an extra suit of trumps.
+A much older expanded deck is tarot, invented in 15th-century Italy, with an extra suit of trumps and an extra rank.
 Tarot card games were the most popular card games of the 18th century but have since declined.
 They are still played in various continental European countries with France having the largest community.
 Tarot decks are not immune to stripping either.
 The Tarocco Bolognese, Tarocco Siciliano, Industrie und Glück, and Cego decks have excised some pip cards.